How Much Does a Bankruptcy Chapter 7 Cost as a Business?

 What Is the Filing Fee for Chapter 7?

-The fees for filing Chapter 7 bankruptcy are governed by the bankruptcy court in the federal district where you are filing.
+How much does bankruptcy Chapter 7 cost?
+The bankruptcy court governs the fees for filing Chapter 7 bankruptcy in the federal district where you are filing.
 In the Eastern District of North Carolina, Chapter 7 fees are:

 • $245 filing fee